dww100/nc3rs-r-tutorial/docs/index.md

 After completing this tutorial you should:

 * be familiar with basic *R* commands and *R Studio*
-* able to import, explore and manipulate your data in *R*
+* be able to import, explore and manipulate your data in *R*
-* know how to get help and find documentation
+* know how and where to get help and documentation
 * be capable of creating and modifying simple *R* scripts
 * seen how to create a beautiful plot using *ggplot2*

-## Prerequistites
+## Prerequisites

 To follow this course you need to have installed *R* and *R Studio* on your laptop.
 If you haven't already done so they can be downloaded (for free) from the links below: